 International students are subject to all requirements for admission to the School

-each international applicant must submit a completed "Application for Admission
+international applicant must submit a completed "Application for -Admission to Graduate

 1. Hold the foreign equivalent of a United States bachelor’s degree from an internationally

 recognized institution of higher education with an undergraduate grade point average

 of at least “B.” (On various grading scales this would be at least 3.0 on a 4.0 scale,

 on a 20 point scale, 80.0 from Chinese institutions, 1st Class or Division from Indian

 institutions, and upper 2nd Class Honors from British systems.
 Other grading systems

 will be evaluated on receipt of transcripts and certified evaluation of those transcripts.)

 2. Present certified copies and certified English translations of all academic achievements

 in each college or university attended.
 A diploma is not sufficient.
 The complete